Bev Turner: Personal life

+Turner married double Olympic Gold medallist rower James Cracknell at Clearwell Castle in Gloucestershire in 2002.
+They have a son, born in September 2003, and two daughters, born in March 2009 and April 2011.
+They announced their separation in April 2019, and were granted a decree nisi in their divorce proceedings in July of the same year.

 Controversies

 On 1 June 2021, Turner clashed with Dermot O'Leary on This Morning over the issue of COVID-19 vaccines, when she said that it was not effective and urged younger people to refuse the vaccine when offered it.
-She went on to claim: "It does not stop you catching or passing on the virus."
+She went on to say: "It does not stop you catching or passing on the virus."
 Following this, she was banned from appearing on the programme.
-Controversy continued later on Jeremy Vine, which caused the Ofcom to receive hundreds of complaints.
-She later shared a video of herself crying, claiming she had been "ambushed."
-On November of the same year she appeared again on the Jeremy Vine programme, in which she clashed with Owen Jones when she compared Austria's lockdown rules for the non-vaccinated to Apartheid.
+Controversy continued later on Jeremy Vine, which caused Ofcom to receive hundreds of complaints.
+She later shared a video of herself crying, saying she had been "ambushed".
+In November of the same year, she appeared again on the Jeremy Vine programme, in which she clashed with Owen Jones when she compared Australian lockdown rules for the non-vaccinated to apartheid.

-On 7 February 2022, in the hours after Labour leader Sir Keir Starmer was encircled by protesters yelling "traitor", with references to Jimmy Savile, amongst other things, Turner tweeted to suggest that Sir Keir Starmer was complicit in the incident and that the event was staged.
+On 7 February 2022, in the hours after Labour leader Sir Keir Starmer was encircled by protesters yelling "traitor", with references to Jimmy Savile, amongst other things, Turner tweeted to suggest that Starmer was complicit in the incident and that the event was staged.
 Turner tweeted: "I'm not at all convinced this is a genuine 'ambush.'
 It perfectly casts Johnson as a Trumpian agitator.
 (I'm not condoning his Savile comment.
 It was stupid).
 But Starmer does not look scared.
 Yelling about 'Freemasons' was brainstormed in a board room!
 Why walk so far?!
 Staged."

-In July 2022, amidst the 2022 United Kingdom heat wave, in a conversation with BBC's meteorologist John Hammond, she said "I want us to be happy about the weather, and I don’t know if something has happened to meteorologists to make you all a little bit fatalistic and harbingers of doom, but broadcasters – particularly on the BBC – every time I’ve turned on, anyone is talking about the weather and they’re saying there’s going to be tons of fatalities, but haven't we always had hot weather, John?" in a moment that was compared to the film Don%27t Look Up.
-On her Twitter, she has expressed her opinion about the extreme heat warnings, calling them "weather-fear porn" and "climate lockdown."
+Amidst the July 2022 United Kingdom heat wave, in a conversation with the BBC's meteorologist John Hammond, she said "I want us to be happy about the weather, and I don't know if something has happened to meteorologists to make you all a little bit fatalistic and harbingers of doom, but broadcasters – particularly on the BBC – every time I've turned on, anyone is talking about the weather and they're saying there’s going to be tons of fatalities, but haven't we always had hot weather, John?" in a moment that was compared to the film Don't Look Up.
+On her Twitter account, she has expressed her opinion about the extreme heat warnings, calling them "weather-fear porn" and "climate lockdown".